martbetz/martbetz.github.io/_posts/2024-12-08-screw-that.md

 All of the drivers, although in sealed wrapping, weren’t sitting right in the box.
 When I took off the seal, the plastic case sprang open and everthing jumped on the floor.

 These were purchased from Amazon, and I wonder if they’re even genuine.
 The tips look good and the case is definately branded, but I’m not so sure of the handles.
-I just can’t trust these; [back to square one?](https://discuss.pixls.us/t/precision-screwdrivers/47032)
+I just can’t trust these; I’ve decided to return them.

-After some reflection, I've decided to teturn them.
-Would a company that's highly regarded for their quality tools, <i>really</i> fail to notice that the case won't close and the inserts aren't straight?
-Or is it more likely that the handles have been swapped out for fakes that the case wasn't designed to hold?
+Would a brand this highly regarded <i>really</i> fail to notice that a case doesn’t close, or have the handles been swapped for fakes that the case just wasn't designed for?
+I just can’t take the risk.

+Back to square one.

 <!-- <center>UPDATE: An update will follow shortly! </center> -->